graphprotocol/indexer/README.md

   --restake-rewards             Restake claimed indexer rewards, if set to
-                                'false' rewards will be returned to the wallet [boolean] [default: true] --log-level                   Log level            [string] [default: "debug"]
+                                'false' rewards will be returned to the wallet [boolean] [default: true] --allocation-claim-threshold  Minimum query fees collected (GRT) on an allocation for it to be claimed
+                                                           [number] [default: 0]
+  --log-level                   Log level            [string] [default: "debug"]

 Network Subgraph